Aryan031/falco-website/README.md

  - End-user, with a contribution to [ADOPTERS.md](https://github.com/falcosecurity/falco/blob/master/ADOPTERS.md)
  - Vendor, with a contribution to [ADOPTERS.md](https://github.com/falcosecurity/falco/blob/master/ADOPTERS.md)
  - Integration, with a contribution to the [Falco contrib](https://github.com/falcosecurity/contrib) repository.
-This must be documentation at the very least that describes how to use Falco with your project or tool.
+This must be documentation at the very least that describes how to use Falco with your project or your tool.

 Then open a pull request to this repository that contains: